-Walls can be made from almost anything: steel and concrete, timbers, earth.
-Walls have been around for nearly as long as mankind has, and so long as you have a little know-how, muscle and time, you can erect walls that will serve as valuable defensive enhancements for your location.
+Walls can be made from almost anything: steel and concrete, timbers, and earth.
+Walls have been around for nearly as long as mankind has, and so long as you have a little know-how, muscle, and time, you can erect walls that will serve as valuable defensive enhancements for your location.

 If you really want to say “stay out” in every language, consider topping your walls with defensive enhancements.
 The most common is barbed wire, but nastier variations include the ever-awful razor wire, old-school embedded shards of broken glass, jagged metal spikes and hooks, or sharpened tines.

 All of these serve one primary purpose: to maim and injure anyone who dares cross the top without spending a ton of time to neutralize or destroy the add-on.
 Some, like barbed and razor wire, can snag and entrap those who try to cross it.

 In America, defensive wire is the most commonly employed.
 Strand barbed wire, while a painful and fiddly obstacle is easily crossed and defeated, especially when atop a short fence.
 Coiled barbed wire, especially in multiple concentric arrangements, can present a major tangle hazard and has seen service with militaries in just that role for over a century.